jmdu99/InformationRetrieval/README.md

 ```

 The three returned rankings are found inside the rankings folder.
 Screenshots of the results by approach and type of clothing have also been included in the folder results_by_algorithm_and_clothing.

+## ML Ranking

+1. Choose a type of MLR approach
+2. Map a set of Real world lab tests to LOINC (in class)
+3. Build the appropiate training set for the given queries : "glucose in blood", "bilirubin in plasma", "White blood cells count" (in class)

+**Optional to get over 70% of the grade**

+4. Implement model using public libraries
+5. Extend dataset